 • Travel increases due to increases in FTE, increases in on-site oversight activities, like physical security audits, increases in the number of Registered Entities, and a distributed workforce.

 Office Costs

-• Software licensing costs increase due to new software and price escalations.
+• Software licensing costs increase due to new data management and security software and price escalations for existing software licensing renewals.

 Reliability Assessment and Performance Analysis